Congratulations on installing Amp. This manual helps you get the most out of it.

 - Threads: You can save and share your interactions with Amp.
 You wouldn’t code without version control, would you?

-Amp has 2 modes: smart (unconstrained state-of-the-art model use) and rush (faster, cheaper, suited for small, well-defined tasks).
-New users receive a $10 daily grant for free usage across all modes.
+Amp has 3 modes: smart (unconstrained state-of-the-art model use), rush (faster, cheaper, suited for small, well-defined tasks), and deep (deep reasoning with extended thinking for complex problems).

 Want to go much deeper?
-Watch our Raising an Agent podcast that chronicles the first few months of building Amp, and see our FIF.
+Follow along on our Raising an Agent podcast where we share what we’re learning as we build Amp, and see our FIF.

 Get Started